ul-gh/bms_gateway/README.md

 This file must be edited to suit application details.

+Hardware interfaces are e.g. using the Raspberry Pi and a multiple-CAN-bus-interface:

 ![RPi Multiple Isolated CAN-Bus HAT image](doc/multiple_can_hat.jpg "RPi Multiple Isolated CAN-Bus HAT")

 Or, alternatively, using multiple USB-to-CAN adapters based on CANable-compatible firmware: